tsnellgrove/dark_castle3/doc/to_do.md

 	- Pray
 	- Curse
 	- Sing

+- TBD: need to enable a rich set of game-specific synonyms!
+	- TBD: make 'apparatus' a synonym for control_panel
+	- TBD: add '* apparatus' as trigger to goblin_attack_mach

 - TBD: need a better way to error on 'x'_'y' != obj.name ; maybe if '_' in noun, buff: "I don't see that"